Aunt Molly Jackson: Biography

 Jackson was one of fifteen children born in Clay County, Kentucky, as the daughter of Oliver Perry Garland and Deborah Robinson.
 Prior to 1883, her father worked as a sharecropper.
 However, due to the extensive subdivision of land in southeastern Kentucky over the course of the latter half of the nineteenth century, her father's profession grew to be inviable.
 The family moved to East Bernstadt, Kentucky in Laurel County where Oliver opened a general store selling groceries to miners on credit and became a pastor at the Missionary Baptist Church in town.
 When the miners failed to make their payments, he was forced to close the store two years later to go to work in the coal mines.
 Her mother died of tuberculosis when she was six years old.
 Her father later became a union organizer, which Jackson has said, particularly after her father's death, strongly influenced her work as an activist during her adulthood.
-After purposefully scaring a neighbor by applying blackface, Jackson was jailed at the age of ten.
+After scaring a neighbor on purpose by applying blackface, Jackson was jailed at the age of ten.
 She began learning songs from her great-grandmother, Nancy MacMahan, at an early age.

 In 1894, she married the miner Jim Stewart.
 She bore two children.
 For the next decade, she worked as a nurse in Clay County before moving to Harlan County in 1908 and a job as a midwife delivering 884 babies.
 Her husband was killed in a mine accident in 1917 and shortly afterwards, she married the miner Bill Jackson.
 Tragedies struck her family when her father and a brother were blinded in another mine accident.
 She became a member of the United Mine Workers and began writing protest songs such as "I Am A Union Woman", "Kentucky Miner's Wife", and "Poor Miner's Farewell".
 When Jackson was jailed because of her unionizing activities, her husband was forced to divorce her in order to keep his mining job.